 any remaining Dice at that table shall be offered to the Shooter for him/her to select replacement Dice – in which case, the Shooter may select replacement Dice or request the original Dice;

-if the missing Dice are found, the Game Supervisor shall carefully inspect such Dice for damage, alteration or any other irregularity before either returning such Dice to the Shooter (if the Shooter has so requested) or placing such Dice in the Dice bowl (as referred to in rule 3.4(b)), if any;
+if the missing Dice are found, the Game Supervisor shall carefully inspect such Dice for damage, alteration or any other irregularity before either returning such Dice to the Shooter (if the Shooter has so requested) or placing such Dice in the Dice bowl (as referred to in rule 3.1(d)), if any;

 if the missing Dice are not found, the remaining Dice at that table shall be removed from the game and replaced with new Dice.
 To avoid any delay in the game, the Shooter at the time the Dice went missing shall be entitled to continue to play with the remaining Dice until he/she either Rolls a 7 Out or his/her wager wins and he/she declines any further Roll.